Superman2971/formless-forms/README.md

 ## About

 Formless Forms are a small Angular components library with the objective of providing components that can be combined in any fashion to create dynamic forms with validation that do not require html template forms.
-Formless Forms are flexible, dynamic, and extendable across frameworks / applications.
+Formless Forms are flexible, dynamic, and easy to implement.

 ## Demo

-A [demo site showing formless-form elements](http://formless-forms.bitballoon.com/) in action is still in progress, but will show the component base design, dynamic inputs, custom styling, and best practice for usage.
+[Demo Site](http://formless-forms.bitballoon.com/): includes installation instructions, individual component demos with sample code and property definitions for the APIs.

 ## Usage Example